 Pmapdump is a minimalist tool to visualise the photon distribution in one or more photon map files.
 The utility can be used for illustrative purposes to understand the photon map algorithm, but more importantly, it can be used to debug scenes in which the location of photons is unclear.
-The image on the right in figure 2 is an example of a pmapdump output.
+Examples of pmapdump output can be seen in Figure 2 (right), Figure 7 and Figure 11.

-Pmapdump takes one or more photon map files generated with mkpmap as input and sends a RADIANCE scene description of their photon distributions to the standard output.
-This can be visualised with e.g. objview, rpict, or rvu to assess the location and local density of photons in relation to the scene geometry.
+Pmapdump takes one or more photon map files generated with mkpmap as input and, by default, sends a RADIANCE scene description of their photon distributions to the standard output.
+Photons are represented as spheres of material type glow.
+These can be visualised with e.g. objview, rpict, or rvu to assess the location and local density of photons in relation to the scene geometry.
+No additional light sources are necessary, as the spheres representing the photons are self-luminous.